Peaky Blinders movie: Release date speculation, cast, latest news

 Tommy fighting the British Union of Fascists and Nazis?
 Yes, please!

-We also have Jack Nelson (James Frecheville) and Gina Gray (Anya Taylor-Joy) alive so maybe they will want revenge on Tommy for what happened to Michael and their plan.
+Jack Nelson (James Frecheville) and Gina Gray (Anya Taylor-Joy) are also still alive, so maybe they will want revenge on Tommy for what happened to Michael and their plan.

 Meanwhile, there are multiple members of the Shelby family still living and who could return.
 We shall just have to wait and see who!